 It was GREAT family time.

-We did some hiking…sat around a campfire…and even roasted s’mores.
+We did some hiking…sat around a campfire…and even made s’mores.

 The entire trip was really relaxing (except for the day when I received this text):